 EATING WIENER SCHNITZEL

-We ate Wiener schnitzel at Café Weimar, a 5 minutes walk from the hotel where we stayed called Hotel Atlanta (directions below), and Cafe-Bistro Menagerie at the Belvedere Museum (palace) was definitely highlights on our trip.
+We ate Wiener schnitzel at Café Weimar, a 5 minutes walk from the hotel where we stayed called Hotel Atlanta (directions below), and Cafe-Bistro Menagerie at the Belvedere Museum (palace) were definitely highlights on our trip.
 Side note: we had another slice of Sacher torte on this day too, and although it was slightly different we thought it was just as good as the one we had at the Sacher Hotel.

 Lower Belvedere Palace